-Heisman Winner Spotlights Hunger In His Hometown, Donations To Food Pantry Pour In
+Heisman Winner Spotlights Hunger In His Hometown, And Food Pantry Donations Pour In

 It may already be working.
 Drabold, the Athens native who started the fundraiser, says that his wife is a special education teacher at a local elementary school.
 On Monday, students watched Burrow's speech and were told about the money raised for the food pantry.

-"One of my wife's 3rd graders came up to my wife and said, 'I go to the food bank,' with her eyes beaming," Drabold writes.
+"One of my wife's third-graders came up to my wife and said, 'I go to the food bank,' with her eyes beaming," Drabold writes.
 "She was proud to say that she did.
 She was proud!"